-I love this sauce and if you make a big batch on Sunday it will lasts you all week long in the fridge.
+This sauce is so easy and yummy to make.
+If you decide to make a big batch on Sunday, it will lasts you the rest of the week in the fridge.
 You can add this to protein, veggies or on top of a salad.
 I even put this on my eggs some mornings and it adds so much flavor.
 Sometimes I can get so bored with the same chicken and veggie dish over and over again that it’s refreshing to add this sauce that adds a ton of flavor.

 Click below to save to your Pinterest board.